cooper/ferret/std/HTTP/doc/Request.md

 $request.connected()
 ```

 Hook.
+Called when the connection opens.
 May be called multiple times if the request is redirected or retried.